dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 Only merge code that passes status checks, have been reviewed, and where all the review comments have be resolved and approved.

-As a maintainer you are allowed to review and merge your own code, but then only after 24 hours so the community has a chance to comment on the changes.
-Any pull request that fixes issues in CI pipeline or unblocks release can be merged faster to unblock other pull requests.
+As a maintainer you are allowed to review and merge your own code.
+Minimum time before you as a maintainer may merge your own code is 24 hours, but it is recommended that the code is merged after 72 hours so the community has a chance to comment on the changes.
+Any pull request that fixes issues in a broken CI pipeline can be merged faster to unblock other pull requests.
+A pull request that fixes security issues is also exempted.
+It is recommended to use the label *high priority* to flag pull requests that have to be merged before the minimum 24 hour time frame.

 #### Skip raising version